JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 </tldr>

-In this tutorial, you'll learn how to integrate a Kotlin framework from a Kotlin Multiplatform project into a local package using the Swift package manager (SPM).
+In this tutorial, you'll learn how to integrate a Kotlin framework from a Kotlin Multiplatform project into a local package using the Swift Package Manager (SwiftPM).

 ![Direct integration diagram](direct-integration-scheme.svg){width=700}